frash23/SAD-Panel/README.md

-SAD Panel - Such Amaz Doge Panel
+SAD Panel
 =======
+A control panel for everynyan~

+*Server and client  : frash23*

+*WHMCS Intergration : ecasmb*

-A control panel made by Doges, for Doges.
-Doge.
+A control panel made to satisfy the needs
 -------

-This doge will contain a doge that can doge and doge.

-Doge your doge today!

-Doge.
+SAD Panel was made to be more functional, stable and featureful than others available, while being cheaper at the same time.